 Part of the Peet’s ethos involves caring for our partners, communities, and each other.
-In that spirit, we invest in the people and places behind our coffees, contributing to projects and organizations that support coffee farmers, their communities, and the natural environment in which they reside.
-We work with non-profit organizations as well as initiatives managed by the people who grow our coffees.
-Below you’ll find more information about some of our current non-profit partners.
+In that spirit, we invest in the people and places behind our coffees, contributing to projects and organizations that support coffee farmers, their communities, and the natural environment.
+Below are three long-time partners.

 For a number of years, Peet’s and its employees have sponsored the students of KIMSSA, a community organization that provides tutoring, training, and cultural programming to underprivileged youth to help them succeed in school and beyond.

 Coffee Kids provides training, mentoring, and seed capital to young coffee farmers to help them start businesses that respond to climate change, migration, and other challenges they face in the ever-changing coffee industry.